Terra Cimmeria: Glaciers

 Many features on Mars are believed to be glaciers with a relatively thin coating of debris that keeps the ice from melting.
 Some of these features are shown in the pictures below.
 A detailed description of them can be found in the article Glaciers on Mars.

 Crater floor, as seen by HiRISE under HiWish program.
 Rough surface was produced by ice leaving the ground.
 The crater has accumulated much ice that is covered by rocks and dirt.

 Mantle layers, as seen by HiRISE under HiWish program.
 Mantle is ice-rich and falls from the sky during certain climates.
 The presence of a number of layers suggests it has come from the sky at different times.

 Arrhenius Crater, as seen by CTX camera (on Mars Reconnaissance Orbiter).

 Glacial features in Arrhenius Crater, as seen by HiRISE under the HiWish program.
 Arrows point to old glaciers.

-Cruls Crater, as seen by CTX camera (on Mars Reconnaissance Orbiter).
-Arrows indicate old glaciers.

-Old glaciers in Cruls Crater, as seen by HiRISE under HiWish program.